7 LAFD firefighters injured after explosion in Wilmington area

 Authorities said at least seven firefighters were injured and three were taken to the hospital, two are in critical condition.
 The rest were evaluated at the scene.

-A resident in Wilmington area caught the dramatic explosion on their Ring camera.
+The dramatic explosion was caught by a resident's Ring camera who lived nearby.

-Firefighters originally responded to a semi-truck fire around 7 a.m. to the 1100 block of North Alameda Street, near Denni Street.
+Firefighters originally responded to a semi-truck fire in the 1100 block of North Alameda Street near Henry Ford Avenue around 7 a.m.
+Instead of diesel fuel, the semi-truck was running on two 100-gallon tanks of compressed natural gas.

-When crews approached the truck to put out the flames, an explosion occurred due to pressurized cylinders inside the truck.
+When crews approached the truck to put out the flames, one of the tanks exploded due to pressurized cylinders.
+The blast happened about six minutes after firefighters arrived to the scene.

-"There is still at least one pressurized cylinder left at the scene and we are waiting on a HAZMAT team to assess the situation," Nicholas Prange, LAFD spokesperson.

-No other information was immediately available.
-Drivers are advised to avoid the area.
+The second tank did not explode and is a minor threat since the tank is still emitting gas, said Erik Scott, Los Angeles City Fire Captain.
+LAFD Hazard material specialist is on the scene monitoring the air.

 The Los Angeles Fire Department will be holding a press conference at 11 a.m.